3620849/agregator-discovery/README.md

           [GET] /api/p/user/{userId}

-To access secured endpoints client need use headers like:
+To access secured endpoints client need use headers like ( headers in priority order):

 Dis-Oauth-Token **for Oauth 2.0 authorization Disqus**